-In normal circumstances, the Board encourages shareholders to attend and participate at the Company's AGM.
-The Investment Manager usually provides a presentation at the meeting outlining the key investment issues that affect the Company and all shareholders have the opportunity to raise questions.
+The Board is conscious that the AGM is an event at which all shareholders are encouraged to attend and participate.
+The Investment Manager makes a presentation to the meeting outlining the key investment issues that affect the Company.
+All shareholders have the opportunity to put questions at the AGM.
 Proxy voting figures for each resolution are announced to the meeting after voting on a show of hands and details are available on the Company's website.
-Shareholders will note from the Chairman's Statement that the arrangements for the 2020 AGM will differ from previous years due to the impact of COVID-19.